fikovnik/ShiftIt/README.md

 A binary build for OSX 10.7+ is available in [downloads page](https://github.com/fikovnik/ShiftIt/downloads).
 It might still work on OSX 10.6, but it has not been tested.

+This build includes support for X11 which might be problematic in 10.8, a fix is discussed in [#105](https://github.com/fikovnik/ShiftIt/issues/105).

 ## User guide

 ShiftIt installs itself in the menu bar (optionally it can be completely hidden).
 It provides a set of actions that manipulates windows positions and sizes.
 Following is an example of list of actions available: